yogesh-studypad/cocos-docs/manual/framework/html5/v3/getter-setter-api/en.md

 2. `attr` function of cc.Node
 -----------------------------

 Individually, the property API is just a replacement of functions which permit to have more compact code, it's not so exiting.
-But along with the properties access API, we also provided a even more useful function to cc.Node: `attr` function.
+But along with the properties access API, we also provided an even more useful function to cc.Node: `attr` function.
 Quite similar to jQuery's `attr` function, it helps you to config all the properties you want together with just one function call.

 ```javascript
 node.attr({